Tips on using this search form

 2344

-Two proteins with the same structure respond very differently to mutation: The role of plasticity in protein stability
+Two proteins with the same structure respond very differently to mutation: the role of plasticity in protein stability11Edited by J. Thornton

 (2000)